maximeamsellem/Snapsoft.Dora/README.md

 If you need to add database migrations, you will have to install `dotnet ef`.
 One way of doing it is to execute `dotnet tool install --global --version 7.0.11 dotnet-ef`.
 Be aware, that if you are using `dotnet ef` on other project on your machine it might cause trouble if it is with a different version.
-In that case you would better install it in the repository.
+In that case you would better install it next to your git repository.

 ## Postgres database